 Nutrients which are required by plants in very small amounts are termed as Micro Elements or macronutrients.
 Some of them include boron, copper, manganese, iron, chlorine, and molybdenum.

 Nutrients which are required by plants in larger amounts are termed as Macronutrients.
-Some of them include sulfur, nitrogen, carbon, phosphorous, calcium, potassium and magnesium.
+Some of them include sulfur, nitrogen, carbon, phosphorus, calcium, potassium and magnesium.

 Role of Nutrients